 Another key instrument of soft law regarding the taking of evidence in international arbitration are the Prague Rules, which do not expressly define "document".
-However, digital evidence seems to be included through article 4.7, which allows submissions in electronic form.53 Moreover, even if there were doubts that their wording allow the admissibility of electronic data as evidence, an overall interpretation of the Prague Rules also indicates that these submissions could be accepted by an arbitral tribunal, mainly because e-discovery is envisaged, and must be understood as the request or search for Electronically Stored Information or "ESI" (which includes blockchain records).54 Likewise, the ICC also seems to grant admissibility to electronic documents and metadata,55 which must mean that blockchain records could also be admissible.
+However, digital evidence seems to be included through article 4.7, which allows submissions in electronic form.
+(58) Moreover, even if there were doubts that their wording allow the admissibility of electronic data as evidence, an overall interpretation of the Prague Rules also indicates that these submissions could be accepted by an arbitral tribunal, mainly because e-discovery is envisaged, and must be understood as the request or search for Electronically Stored Information or "ESI" (which includes blockchain records).
+(59) It has already been purported that litigators need to anticipate the hurdles that may come with the e-discovery of blockchain data (e.g. how to export the data).
+(60)

+Likewise, the ICC also seems to grant admissibility to electronic documents and metadata, (61) which must mean that blockchain records could also be admissible.

-Third, even if rules offer little guidance on the admissibility of blockchain evidence and mainly rely on the arbitrator's discretion, evidence is not usually rejected by arbitrators because of possible challenges to the award if unreasoned refusal occurs,56
+Third, even if rules offer little guidance on the admissibility of blockchain evidence and mainly rely on the arbitrator's discretion, evidence is not usually rejected by arbitrators because of possible challenges to the award if unreasoned refusal occurs, (62) which may be a good enough reason to believe that blockchain records will often be admitted as c Proposals regarding admissibility of blockchain evidence in international arbitration